sukunetsiz/kabus/docs/ROADMAP.md

 - [X] Finalize advertisement payments and vendor application system with Monero payment integration.
 - [ ] Implement 'My Sales' for vendors and 'My Orders' for buyers.
 - [X] Write a comprehensive guide for using Kleopatra.
-- [X] Finish functionality for creating and editing digital, cargo and dead drop products.
+- [X] Finish functionality for creating and editing digital, cargo, and dead drop products.

 #### April 4th Goals (v1.0)
 - [ ] Implement a feature to allow users and vendors to create and manage disputes.